-"An unflinchingly realistic portrayal of (humanity) worn to the core”, said Broadway Baby.
+"An unflinchingly realistic portrayal of humanity worn to the core”, said Broadway Baby.
 “A provocative, fascinating and beautiful tale”, said Theatre Bath.
 Now two men on a hillside and a woman in therapy must confront their mysterious pasts before the ebbing hour elapses, maybe for the last time.

 In an outstanding piece of original, physical and contemporary theatre, Softsod’s powerful drama is packed with depth, intrigue and pathos, alongside humility and humour to bring us slowly, expertly face-to-face with our own slender grip on reality.

 The Therapist: Male.
 A deep, thoughtful, well educated man who has yet to learn that being an effective therapist is about more than being calm, smart and insightful.
 He must also learn to be human, open and above all, vulnerable; all the things he has spent the last 30 years avoiding.
 Tonight he has his chance, a chance he must take.
 It fills him with a strange mixture of dread and relief as he prepares to tell his story and save the day.
-In a desperate attempt to change the course of events unfolding before him, he chooses to ditch the facade of the safe and careful therapist and venture into unchartered territory; to become the man he's always wanted to be.
+In a desperate attempt to change the course of events unfolding before him, he chooses to ditch the facade and venture into unchartered territory; to become the man he's always wanted to be.
 Can he pull it off?

 The Woman: Female: A nervy, smart and deeply troubled woman who is more than a match for her therapist.
 She has learned to twist and turn, physically as well as emotionally, to keep the wolves from the door, to hide her biggest fears and bury her hardest memories.
 She oscillates between her disconnected, hurt and fractured child and her quick-witted, biting and challenging adult, to the extent she threatens to overwhelm the session.
 But she is also as determined and courageous as she is disturbed.
-Driven by a single-minded desire to find her resolution, she needs answers, quickly, and she's just about to get them.
+Driven by a single-minded desire to find her resolution.
+She needs answers, quickly, and she's just about to get them.
 Very alarming ones.

 What the Audience Say ...